BananaPuncher714/LethalQuantities/README.md

 # Lethal Quantities
-A flexible customization mod that works with other mods. **All configs are disabled by default.** Please request features or report issues [here](https://github.com/BananaPuncher714/LethalQuantities/issues). **Configs are generated after you host or join a game**
+A flexible customization mod that works with other mods.
+Now comes with a [WEB UI](https://bananapuncher714.github.io/LethalQuantities/)! **All configs are disabled by default.** Please request features or report issues [here](https://github.com/BananaPuncher714/LethalQuantities/issues). **Configs are generated after you host or join a game**
 ## Features
 - Provides optional(disabled by default) settings to enhance your Lethal Company experience
 - Some more control over how many enemies spawn, and on what moons